TomographicImaging/eqt/CONTRIBUTING.md

 ```sh
 pytest
 ```
+> [!NOTE]
+> For files that test the GUI elements, the `@skip_ci` decorator has been included to skip these tests when the GitHub Actions are executed after pushing/merging.
+Without the decorator, these GUI test files will cause the `pytest` GitHub Action to fail.

 ### Install and Run `pre-commit`
 Adhere to our styling guide by installing [`pre-commit`](https://pre-commit.com) in your local eqt environment: